daleonpz/daleonpz.github.io/_posts/2016-12-22-rooftopping-hk.md

 The first few minutes I walked near the edge to warm up my mind, that height was frightening.
 Once I got used to the idea of just sitting on the edge, I start doing it slowly.
 The first step was to sit two meters away from the edge and get closer from there, the closer I was the faster my heart beating was.
-I was so focused on my breathing, my heart beating and what I wan doing that I didn't have time to think about how "crazy" was the thing I was about to do.
+I was so focused on my breathing, my heart beating and what I was doing that I didn't have time to think about how "crazy" was the thing I was about to do.
 It took me maybe one minute or less, but it felt like an eternity, to reach the edge with my legs.
 The moment I realized that I actually made it and it felt as the ground was pulling me.
  The sensation that you were about falling was not funny at lot, but at the same time I encouraged myself to use that fear in my favor in order to keep the mind clear.